Software-Engineering-Group-Bazaar/.github/Documentation/Bazaar - System Documentation.md

     >     *   Clone the backend repository: `git clone <repo_url> bazaar-backend`.
     >     *   Navigate to the `bazaar-backend` folder.
     >     *   Checkout the desired branch (e.g., `develop` or `main/master`).
-    >     *   Create `appsettings.Production.json` with production connection strings (targeting Docker PostgreSQL at `localhost:5432` within EC2), JWT settings, AWS S3 settings, Firebase key path (which also needs to be securely transferred to the server), email settings, and Admin email. **Ensure permissions on this file are restrictive.**
+    >     *   Create `appsettings.Production.json` (Similar to the local appsettings.Development.json) with production connection strings (targeting Docker PostgreSQL at `localhost:5432` within EC2), JWT settings, AWS S3 settings, Firebase key path (which also needs to be securely transferred to the server), email settings, and Admin email. **Ensure permissions on this file are restrictive.**
     >     *   Transfer the Firebase Admin SDK JSON key to the server at the location specified in `appsettings.Production.json`.
     >     *   Run `dotnet restore`.
     >     *   Apply ALL EF Core migrations for ALL DbContexts sequentially: `dotnet ef database update -c <DbContextName>`.
 Carefully monitor the output of each command.
     >     *   Publish the application: `dotnet publish --configuration Release -o ./publish`.
     >     *   Copy `appsettings.Production.json` to the `./publish` folder.
+(If it hasn't been copied already by the previous command)
     >     *   Configure and run the backend application as a systemd service to run in the background and start automatically.
     > 4.  **Frontend Admin Panel Deployment (Netlify):**
     >     *   Connect the Admin Panel's GitHub repository to your Netlify account.